Imagine this . . .

 But the positive impact of feeling in control of your destiny and following your dream will help you overcome these sacrifices.
 If you think it’s time for a career change, then it’s probably well past time.
 Take action now so you won’t live with regret.

-Today I’m re-launching The Path To Passion Discovery Course.
-Registration is now open with three passion packages for every budget.
 If you’ve been looking for the work or lifestyle that makes you come alive and feel a sense of purpose, this course gives you the exact steps to uncover it.
 Click the banner below to learn more:

 Photo: Pryere on Flickr